Hikage/ThriveTones/README.md

 [] Allow for new songs to be saved/downloaded for the user

 ### Currently Working On / Next Steps
-* Rename project to something clever
 * Continue to refactor old code and clean up!
-* Hooktheory data write-up
-* Support for inversions, modes, and targets
+* Support for chord modes and targets
+* Create progression stats in preparation for Markov model

 ### Development Challenges
 #### How to best represent chords: